 The lecture and all labs are in-person classes.
 You are expected to attend each session.
 Your Lab Instructors and I understand that there are still some challenges due to COVID; however, we cannot be asked to zoom with anyone at home while teaching in person, be asked to make recorded lectures for those at home, or spend an extensive amount of time in office hours lecturing you on material missed.
 If for some reason you have to miss more than one consecutive class for any reason, please email us as soon as possible with an explanation and proof of a valid reason.
 We all will have to follow CUNY's COVID rules in person to assure we all remain safe.
+Most importantly this means you must wear a mask and social distance.
 If rules are not followed, you may be removed from the class.
-If the mask or social distancing policy is changed during the semester, you will be notified.